image-zend-blog-php-engine-security

 Back to top

 In some cases, the engine alone cannot ensure ample security under hostile attack.
-That’s why PHP developers need to take proactive steps to mitigate any security vulnerabilities.
+That’s why PHP developers need to take proactive steps to mitigate any PHP security vulnerabilities.
 This includes risks from components — such as authorization, validation, whitelisting, OS permissions, and containerization — as well as attacks from the following vectors:

 • Serialize/unserialize: due to the complexity and wide range of supported functionality, PHP serialization format should not be used when data can be maliciously manipulated.
 Use simpler data exchange formats like JSON, or ensure the data is intact (by signing, whitelisting, etc…).